-How to change band on Fitbit Versa
+How to change band on Fitbit Versa 2

 Related: Best Fitbit Versa bands

-- To release the band, slide the pin on the lever inwards, then pull the band away from the watch.
+2. To release the band, slide the pin on the lever inwards, then pull the band away from the watch.

-- To attach a new wristband, slide the pin into the small notch on the watch.
+3. To attach a new wristband, slide the pin into the small notch on the watch.
 Then, as you fit it into one end, line it up with the other end and release the pin into place.

-- You should hear the two sides lock into place, and the band should be stable.
+4. You should hear the two sides lock into place, and the band should be stable.

 How to change band on Fitbit Ionic

-The Fitbit Ionic is perhaps the easiest to customise within the Fitbit family, with its clip system helping you snap different bands into place in just a few seconds.
-It's easier than the Versa, that's for sure.
+The Fitbit Ionic is perhaps the easiest device to customise within the Fitbit family, with its clip system helping you snap different bands into place in just a few seconds.
+It's easier than the Versa 2, that's for sure.

-- Turn the Fitbit Ionic onto its front and locate the band latches – there'll be one on each end for you to unclip.
+1. Turn the Fitbit Ionic onto its front and locate the band latches – there'll be one on each end for you to unclip.

-- To release, push down on the flat button on the strap on both sides.
+2. To release, push down on the flat button on the strap on both sides.
 Sometimes you may have to wriggle it around, perhaps lock properly into the watch, before fully releasing it from the case.

-- To attach a new band, simply line it up with the latch on both sides and press in until you can hear it snap into place.
+3. To attach a new band, simply line it up with the latch on both sides and press in until you can hear it snap into place.

-Need some help finding more bands to pair with your device - check out the top Fitbit Ionic bands currently available.
+Need some help finding more bands to pair with your device?
+Check out the top Fitbit Ionic bands currently available.

-How to change band on Fitbit Inspire
+How to change band on Fitbit Inspire HR

 Changing the band on a Fitbit Inspire or Inspire HR is actually very similar to the mechanism used on the Versa, with quick-release levers used.

-- Turn the tracker onto its front and locate the quick-release lever – one will be on each side of the tracker.
+1. Turn the tracker onto its front and locate the quick-release lever – one will be on each side of the tracker.

-- If you want to release that half of the band, push the lever inward and simultaneously pull the band away from the tracker.
+2. If you want to release that half of the band, push the lever inward and simultaneously pull the band away from the tracker.
 Repeat on the other side to end up with a band-less tracker.

-- To attach a new strap, line the pin up with the hole in the tracker opposite the quick-release lever.
+3. To attach a new strap, line the pin up with the hole in the tracker opposite the quick-release lever.

-- Once it's tucked in on one side, push the lever in and do the same in order to slide it into the other.
+4. Once it's tucked in on one side, push the lever in and do the same in order to slide it into the other.

-- With both sides inserted, let go of the lever and give the band a quick pull to ensure it's all locked into place – you should hear a snap on the second hole.
+5. With both sides inserted, let go of the lever and give the band a quick pull to ensure it's all locked into place – you should hear a snap on the second hole.

 How to change band on Fitbit Alta

 And since this is Fitbit's sleekest and most stylish tracker, with plenty of designer bands at your disposal, rotating bands is an essential skill for any owner.

-- Turn the tracker onto its front and find the two latches located where the band meets the module.
+1. Turn the tracker onto its front and find the two latches located where the band meets the module.

-- To release either side, push down on the flat button on the strap and pull the band away from the watch.
+2. To release either side, push down on the flat button on the strap and pull the band away from the watch.

-- Having issues?
+3. Having issues?
 Push the band back towards the frame and try to lock it back into place and restart the process.

-- Once off, attach a new band by pushing it into the empty latch – you should feel it slide and click into place without too much effort.
+4. Once off, attach a new band by pushing it into the empty latch – you should feel it slide and click into place without too much effort.